-2 Brochures on the Independent Study Division, Bureau of Public Discussion, Labor Education and Research Center, and Real Estate Continuing Education Programs are available from this School (Owen Hall).
+2 Brochures on the Independent Study Division, Labor Studies, External Degrees, and Real Estate Certification Program are available from this School (Owen Hall).

 3 Information concerning programs of the Division of General and Technical Studies may be obtained from the Division office, 317 East Second Street, Bloomington, Indiana 47405.